Hiroreco/enreco-archive/recap-data/chapter2/day7/nodes/bijou-c2d7.md

 As she's placing the final touches, people are gathering at the wagon to face the Heart of Ruin.
 In the meantime, Fuwawa report the same stomachache as Bijou and Mococo.

-_"IT COULD BE GAS, IT COULD BE GAS THO, I CAN'T TELL"_
+> IT COULD BE GAS, IT COULD BE GAS THO, I CAN'T TELL!

 And in the end...
 It was not gas...
 Nor a pregnancy but a secret third thing.
 The Curse.
 The curse has inflicted Shiori, Fuwawa, Mococo, Nerissa, and Bijou.